Roy-Gal-Git/Connect-Four/README.md

 # Connect-Four

-This project is a server-based online multiplayer connect four game.
+This project is a local server based connect four game.
+Works on your LAN!

+Instructions:
+1. Run server.py
+2. Run client.py

+Enjoy!